- As low as $244/Night

 Summary:

-Tucked away just three blocks from the elegant Atlantic Ocean and located in the Arcadian section of Myrtle Beach.
-This 2 bedrooms/2 bathrooms condo is located in the highly charming Dunes Pointe complex.
+Tucked away just three blocks from the striking Atlantic Ocean and located in the Arcadian section of Myrtle Beach.
+This 2 bedrooms/2 bathrooms condo is located in the highly beautiful Dunes Pointe complex.
 Both bedrooms are cavernous and feature constructed-in readying nooks with storage.

 *Family Animals are NOT allowed.